-Freight Quote provides freight transport services throughout Australia and utilises crane trucks and HIABs to load and unload awkwardly shaped freight.
+Freight Quote Australia provides freight transport services throughout Australia and utilises crane trucks and HIABs to load and unload awkwardly shaped freight.
 Whether you need goods delivered within major metro areas or pallets transported interstate, we can provide the service you need.
-Simply fill out the Request a Quote form as accurately as you can, with a clear description of the items that need to be picked up, and we will get back to you with a competitive freight quote.
+Simply fill out the online courier quote form as accurately as you can, with a clear description of the items that need to be picked up, and we will get back to you with a competitive quote.

 Railways Carry Vast Amount of Freight

 In 2012-13 over one billion tonnes of freight was carried on Australian railways.
 Western Australia alone accounted for more than half of the rail freight, compared to Queensland which moved 22 percent and New South Wales which moved 17 percent.
 It is primarily iron ore and coal which dominate bulky freight movement in Australia, usually within the state.
 The mining industry, which accounts for more than fifty percent of Australia’s exports, relies on railways to transport its products to Australia’s ports to be exported.

 Australia’s sea ports can be found spread out on its vast coastline and play a fundamental role in the country’s imports and exports.
 Western Australia has more sea ports than any other state.
 Container terminals are located in Sydney, Melbourne and Brisbane.

 Air Freight Gaining Momentum